How to use your iPad as a car stereo (WITHOUT A HEAD UNIT!)

-This can be setup by using an external preamp DAC such as the iFi Nano iDSD Portable DAC.
-The DAC will connect to your iPad and will then run to a volume control or an amplifier that can support a volume control, such as the JL Audio XD700/5.
-Below are two examples of how this can be done.
+This can be setup by using an external preamp DAC such as the Dragonfly USB DAC from AudioQuest (amazon link to buy) (AudioQuest's website).
+The DAC will connect to your iPad and then to a volume controller or to an amplifier that can support a dash mounted volume control, such as the JL Audio XD700/5.
+Below are some examples of how this can be done.

-If you are planning a small system, the JL Audio XD700/5 Amplifier has the ability to accept two channels of audio in, from the portable DAC, to supply signal for all five channels of amplification by setting the input switch to two channel.
+The diagram above shows the iPad connecting to AudioQuest Dragonfly, then an AudioControl Overdrive (two channel volume controller) which has two RCA pre-outs to connect to your car amplifier/s.
+A 3.5mm to RCA cable will be needed to connect the Dragonfly to the volume controller.
+The AudioControl ACR-1 Dash Control will also be required to adjust volume from your dashboard.If you are planning a small system, the JL Audio XD700/5 Amplifier has the ability to accept two channels of audio in, from the portable DAC, to supply signal for all five channels of amplification by setting the input switch to two channel.
 With the HD-RLC volume knob, you are able to control the volume of all five channels.

 If you want to connect an iPad to your OEM audio system or aftermarket car stereo deck click here.